 Ultimately Hallinan and Bill Fazio both received about 36% of the vote to earn a place in the December runoff, which Hallinan won.
 Gonzalez finished 3rd in the field of five candidates, with just over 11% of the total vote, and just over 20,000 votes.
 By contrast the 4th place finisher was Steve Castleman, a career prosecutor, who spent over $900,000 and finished behind Gonzalez who spent under $20,000.
-In 5th place, with 5% of the vote, was Michael Shaefer who was a former prosecutor who had served a term on the San Diego City Council, from 1965-71.
+In 5th place, with 5% of the vote, was Mike Schaefer, who was a former prosecutor, who had served two terms on the San Diego City Council, from 1965-71.
 (Schaefer later won election to the California State Board of Equalization in 2018).

 After the election the SF La Raza Lawyers Association named Gonzalez the Attorney of the Year for 2000.

 2001-2005 Board of Supervisors

 Gonzalez’s official Board of Supervisors’s portrait, 2001.